Hontianske Trsťany

 Hontianske Trsťany (Hontnádas) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1264.

 Geography

 The village lies at an altitude of 164 metres and covers an area of 15.539 km².
 It has a population of about 340 people.

+Population

 Ethnicity

 The village is approximately 97% Slovak.

 Facilities

 The village has a public library and a football pitch.